-It’s the main family law question we receive:
+It’s one of the most common family law question we hear:

 Family law can be quite complex and the experiences that different couples go through are unique.

 It is important to surround yourself with the support of friends and family at this difficult time.

 On the legal side of things, the experience of our family lawyers can save you the headache of an untimely or poorly informed decision.

 Simple steps you need to do

 - Avoid making large withdrawals of funds or transfers of property, whether jointly or separately owned by you and your partner.
 It is fine to withdraw amounts that are necessary for normal day to day living expenses.